NikoNenov/SoftwareDevelopment/README.md

   * [Creating Your First Prism App](https://prismlibrary.com/docs/xamarin-forms/creating-your-first-prism-app.html)
   * [Getting started with Prism](https://prismlibrary.com/docs/xamarin-forms/Getting-Started.html)
   * [Samples that demonstrate how to use various Prism features with Xamarin.Forms](https://github.com/PrismLibrary/Prism-Samples-Forms)
+* [Avalonia]() - is a WPF/UWP-inspired cross-platform XAML-based UI framework providing a flexible styling system and supporting a wide range of Operating Systems such as Windows (.NET Framework, .NET Core), Linux (via Xorg), MacOS and with experimental support for Android and iOS.

 ### Libraries
 * [DotNetZip](https://www.nuget.org/packages/DotNetZip/) - is a FAST, FREE class library and toolset for manipulating zip files.
 Use VB, C# or any .NET language to easily create, extract, or update zip files.